 The amount of compensation for an amputated finger you could get will largely be based on which finger or fingers have been amputated.
-Those affecting your grip will usually receive a higher level of compensation.
+For example, compensation for losing a finger at work affecting your grip will usually be higher than compensation for a partially amputated finger.

 Two heads of loss usually form the basis of any settlement.
 They are:

 - General damages.
 This covers the pain and suffering (including mental suffering) caused by your injuries.
 Also, any loss of amenity could be considered.
 For example, if a finger amputation has stopped you from playing a musical instrument (as you used to before the accident), this could be factored into your claim.